 As discussed above under "Emission Control Measures," measures would be taken to reduce pollutant emissions during construction.
 For example, a watering program would be implemented to minimize dust emissions from construction activities.
 Additionally, the developer would commit to emissions reduction measures including the use of DPFs and the use of newer and cleaner equipment.
 Furthermore, construction sources would move throughout the project site over the construction period such that no portion of the adjacent sensitive receptors would be subject to the full effects of construction for the entire construction period.
-Moreover, the construction areas would be fenced off, typically with solid fencing which would serve as a buffer between the emission sources and nearby sensitive receptor locations.
-Therefore, due to these reasons potential concentration increments from on-site construction sources at nearby sensitive receptor locations would not rise to the level of a significant adverse impact.
+Moreover, the criteria pollutants, including PM, HC, NOx and CO.
+Prior to 1998, emissions from nonroad diesel engines were unregulated.
+These engines are typically referred to as Tier 0.